Phạm Thị Trân Châu: Burn Treatment

 In the late 1980s, Dr. Chau discovered another type of bromelain, prozimabo, derived from pineapple shoots, which can be used as a high-sensitivity preparation to clean pus from burn scars.
 Prozimabo has been used in a trial at the National Burn Hospital in Vietnam, and reported that it helped clean the pus and make the change of gauze easier.

 Premium nutrition powder

 During 1988-1990, Dr. Chau invented a premium nutrition powder for babies at a reasonable price by extracting bromelain from pineapple shoots to hydrolyze the protein in beef and beans to help babies digest more easily.
 This premium nutrition powder became part of the “Prevention Malnutrition Program” when Vietnam was struggling financially.

 Biochemical pesticide

 After successfully with the doctoral thesis, Dr. Chau continued research on proteinase and proteinase inhibitor (PPIs) and created the biochemical pesticide Momosertatin (Mos) from the Gac (Momordica cochinchinensis) seed to inhibit the growth of vegetable pests.
 In 2005, the Mos & MM biochemical pesticide have been used as trial many times on kohlrabi and cabbage field in Me Linh and received positive feedback.

+Dr. Chau's work on biopesticide initiated in 1994 by an undergraduate student in her Lab - Mr. Le Tien Dung - who she invited to her Lab as a Sophomore student.
+This study had earned him several awards by the Vietnam National University, Hanoi, by The Ministry of Education and Training as well as the VIFOTEC for the 1995 nation-wide student research competition.